iaincollins/nextjs-starter/README.md

 You should run the the build step again any time you make changes to pages or components.

-Note: If you are already running a webserver on port 80 (e.g. Macs usually have the Apache webserver running on port 80) you can still start the example by passing a different port as an Environment Variable when starting (e.g. `PORT=3000 npm start`).
+Note: If you are already running a webserver on port 80 (e.g. Macs usually have the Apache webserver running on port 80) you can still start the example in production mode by passing a different port as an Environment Variable when starting (e.g. `PORT=3000 npm start`).

 ## Deploying to the cloud with now.sh